EazyXxX/movies-explorer-frontend/README.md

 # Movies-explorer frontend
-Repository for the graduation project, including the front-end part of the Movies-explorer application.

-Diploma project of Yandex Practicum: "Movies-explorer".
+This is the Yandex Practicum graduation project: "Movies-explorer"

-Repository for the application frontend: Video service, with the following features:
+This very repository contains a frontend application - video service, with the following features:

      authorization and registration of users,